 listening to on Podcast: The Paris Review, The Daily, and the Handsome podcast when i need a laugh.

-watching: waiting desperately for the next season of Slow Horses, in the meantime watching Platonic and Ted Lasso with my 12 year old son
+watching: waiting for the next seasons of Slow Horses and The Diplomat, in the meantime watching Platonic and Ted Lasso with my 12 year old son

 writing: my second novel.
 Lots of ideas about essays too, but I am letting them brew: middle age, motherhood, marriage, identity, books, stories, blue skies and green trees.
 Writing and thinking about Zines too: short, no pressure, little deep dives.
 Collage, textile and words coming together somehow.